costingh/WebScrapingAPI/README.md

 * Analyze images to extract objects from them using AI or Machine learning -could not be done on the fly (queuing each image on a queue, where a consumer comes in to analyze it and extract the objects from it,then save it to database).
 * Rotating Proxies: To avoid getting banned or throttled by websites, implementing proxy rotation would be a great idea.
 This means switching between different proxy IPs for each request.
-* Change Monitoring: Email notifier/ User notifier when scraped data (that scrapes at regular time intervals) matches a specific expression
+* Change Monitoring: Email notifier/ User notifier when scraped data (scraped at regular time intervals) matches a specific expression
 * Data export format as CSV, XLS: Exporting extracted data in user desired format
 * Scraping Scheduling: Allow users to schedule automatic scraping at specified intervals, making it easy to keep data up to date without manual intervention.
 * Browser Extension: Developing a browser extension that integrates with this API, allowing users to scrape content from webpages directly through their web browser.